Monteverde feels like a tropical ski resort, nestled in the mountains, filled with cosy bars and restaurants, but without the snow.

 After this, the sweetest part of the tour begins – learning about how chocolate is made and getting to taste the finished product.

 Monteverdes weather can be very unpredictable and usually involves a lot of rain due to its location.
-This tour is a perfect activity on a rainy day as all of their trails are protected and made of cement.
+This tour is a perfect activity on a rainy day because all of their trails are protected and made of cement.
 Whatever the weather, you can still enjoy it!

 This mystic forest got its name from the locals who used to frequently encounter Jaguars, the largest cat in all of the Americas.
 Don’t worry you’d be incredibly lucky, or unlucky, depending on how you see it, to find a Jaguar nowadays.